-While the communication activities - creating project awarene states and leaflets (see also § 2.2.4) will support the dissemination activities, the latter are focussed on realising technology uptake.
+While the communication activities - creating project awarened.
+Asterials (Webpieleter WEbside, press) refeases, Social P19 media, videos and leaflets (see also § 2.2.4) will support the dissemination activities, the latter are focussed on realising technology uptake.
 Dissemination activities comprise presenting the project outcomes via articles, scientific papers, exhibition fairs & networking events, and involving stakeholders actively during workshops, open-info days at the two pilot buildings, seminars, roundtables in events and trainings (see WP8).
-SolBio-Rev's dissemination strategy will focus on the large diversity of stakeholders (see Table 13) to support market uptake.
-The implementation and testing of the SolBio-Rev system in the two pilot buildings will allow the creation of use cases dedicated to training and knowledge exchange.
+SolBio-Rev's dissemination and testing of the SolBio-Rev system in the two pilot buildings will allow the creation of use cases dedicated to training and knowledge exchange.
 To enforce the dissemination plan, the SolBio-Rev will focus on understanding stakeholder needs.
 The following actions are foreseen during the project:

 - ✓ Strong in-depth user needs assessment (Tasks 6.1-6.3) to ascertain the most effective method of approaching them.
 By having a clear vision of the desired features from the beginning, the development will be on the right track early on.
 Our strong multi-disciplinary consortium will always highlight the perspectives of the users. - Engagement of stakeholder community (Task 1.2) by establishing a continuous feedback loop with the main stakeholder organisations (e.g. sustainable building associations, building construction companies, research organisations) early in the development trajectory.
 Their points of view will be ascertained through literature/report reviews, discussions with relevant umbrella organisations, and expert interviews.
 This community will be informed, engaged and invited to major events, and to project meetings on an annual basis.
-They will support in making sure that the developments are in line with their needs and will be our first critical early adopters. - Market synergies (Task 8.4) to elucidate the conditions influencing the development and possible synergistic strategies for different sectors (e.g. HVAC systems, solar collectors, smart control) to be exploited for different building types and climates, energy, cultural, and regulatory contexts.
+They will support in making sure that the developments are in line with their needs and will be our first critical early adopters. - ✓ Market synergies (Task 8.4) to elucidate the conditions influencing the development and possible synergistic strategies for different sectors (e.g. HVAC systems, solar collectors, smart control) to be exploited for different building types and climates, energy, cultural, and regulatory contexts.
 It will also be the basis for developing relevant business models, exploitation plans and commercialisation paths.